savoirtech/apache-cxf-jax-rs-performance-followup/README.md

 A direct update to Java 21 in our testing scenario results in lower throughput and stability issues.
-With careful tuning, we can get runtime through put closer to that of our out-of-the-box Java 17.
+With careful tuning, we can get runtime throughput closer to that of our out-of-the-box Java 17.

 If you update your deployment to Java 21, please review your logs for instances of `ProcessingException: java.net.ConnectException`, and if